mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 > SyntaxError: invalid syntax
 > ```

-In the midst of the exercice, I found myself pleasantly surprised by the myriad of creative tricks available to overcome the constraints imposed by Python's design.
+However, as I progressed through the exercise, I became pleasantly surprised by the myriad of creative tricks available to overcome the constraints imposed by Python's design.

-This sparked an intriguing thought: could these techniques be generalized to encompass the entire Python language?
-In other words, is it within the realm of possibility to devise a subset of Python that preserves the full range of language functionalities while adhering strictly to the constraint of never breaking lines?
+This realization prompted an intriguing thought: could these techniques be generalized to encompass the entire Python language?
+In other words, is it possible to design a subset of Python that preserves all the language's features while strictly adhering to the never-break-a-line constraint?

 ### The rules